getBoolean/mkw-time-trial-tracker/README.md

 1. Configure the path to the `lapFlag.png` file
 2. Configure the `Perform check only in area` section to the flag next to the lap counter
+3. Ensure `Run macro in parallel to other macros` is disabled
-3. Test the macro with `Show match`
+4. Test the macro with `Show match`

 #### Current Track Detection